VewTech/VewCore.WebApi/README.md

-# Repo-Template
+# VewCore.WebApi

-Repo-Template is a template for new repositories.
+VewCore.WebApi is a .NET Class Library used for creating ASP.NET Web Apis.

 ## Features

-Planned features for Repo-Template include:
+Features for VewCore.WebApi include:

-- [x] **Feature 1**: It does this!

-- [ ] **Feature 2**: Will do this!

-- [ ] **Feature 3**: Also this!

-## Access

-You can access the app from https://example.com/

-Swagger sheet for API endpoint available at https://example-2/
+- [x] **CRUD Controller Generic Class**: Generic class that extends the Controller ASP.NET class with default CRUD operation methods using EntityFrameworkCore.

+- [x] **WebApi Helper Generic Class**: Provides wrapper methods around the CRUD endpoints a CrudController exposes.

 ## Installation

-Do this to install the app.
+If you haven't already

 ## Usage

-To use the app, we recommend doing this.
+Read the repository wiki for details about usage and classes.

 ## Contributions